Bylaws of The Texas Mariners Cruising Association, Inc.

 5.05.
 Rear Commodore.
 The Rear Commodore shall perform all duties of the Vice Commodore during the absence of the Vice Commodore.
-He/she shall be chairperson of the Special Events Committee.
-The Rear Commodore shall be responsible for preparing and submitting a special events plan to the Commodore no later than February 15 of each calendar year.
+He/she shall be chairperson of the Social Events Committee.
+The Rear Commodore shall be responsible for preparing and submitting a social event plan to the Commodore no later than February 15 The Port Captain is a member of the Social Events Committee and will assist the Cruise Captain and Rear Commodore with social event resources and logistics planning. each calendar year.

 5.06.
 Port Captain.
-The Port Captain shall be the chairperson of the Social Committee.
+The Port Captain shall be a member of the Social Events Committee and assist the Cruise Captain and Rear Commodore with social event resources and logistics planning.
 The Port Captain shall be responsible for preparing and submitting a dock party plan to the Commodore no later than February 15 of each calendar year.

 5.07.
 Cruise Captain.
 The Cruise Captain shall be chairperson of the Cruise Committee.
 He/she shall be responsible for preparing and presenting a cruise schedule to the Commodore not later than February 15th of each calendar year.